United States v. Robert L. Holloway

 Court Docket Number: 2:11-CR-00984

-This case has been reassigned to Magistrate Judge Paul M. Warner, United States District Court for the District of Utah, Frank E. Moss Courthouse, 350 South Main Salt Lake City, Utah 84101.
+This case is assigned to United States District Judge Robert J. Shelby, United States District Court for the District of Utah, 351 South West Temple, Salt Lake City, UT 84101.

 According to the indictment, from October 2005 until at least April 2007, Holloway recruited investors for US Ventures by making false representations about the investment entity.
 According to the indictment, Holloway falsely claimed that US Ventures used proprietary trading software that was consistently profitable; that US Ventures had more than $32 million under management and generated returns of 0.8 percent per trading day; and that US Ventures would retain a 30 percent share of investors' profits as a management fee.
 The indictment alleges that US Ventures raised more than $25 million from investors for its trading activities.